-Blackhawk Acres subdivision is about 600 feet east of Beloit Corporation and consists of about 70 homes.
-The subdivision is separated from the Beloit Corporation site by a railroad line and wooded area along the tracks.
+Blackhawk Acres subdivision is about 600 feet east of the Beloit Corporation property and consists of about 70 homes.
+A railroad line and wooded area along the tracks separate the subdivision from the Beloit Corporation site.
 Homes in the subdivision use private wells as water sources.
-In 1993, five wells in the subdivision were found to have low levels of VOCs and those homes were supplied carbon treatment filter units by Illinois EPA [3].
+In 1993, four wells in the subdivision were found to have low levels of VOCs and Illinois EPA supplied those homes with carbon treatment filter units [3].